Jennifer Ingram Jennifer Ingram

 In therapy, we make space for this grief.
 We validate it.
 We don’t rush to silver linings.
 But we also start building something new—something grounded in self-compassion, clarity, and real tools that support you.

 You don’t have to grieve alone.
 Therapy can help you heal and grow.
-Click here to schedule your free consult.

 Read More